 - Season Before Serving - Add salt as indicated when making the salad.
 You might need to add additional salt before serving.

-- Customize – Add dill, capers, and diced red onion for extra flavor.
-Russ and Daughters on NYC's lower east adds smoked salmon to take the dish to to a whole new level!
+- Customize - Add dill, capers, and diced red onion for extra flavor.

 Storage

 Store the salad in an airtight container in the refrigerator for up to 3 days.
-Stir before serving.

 Serving Suggestions

-The bagel could be topped with lettuce, tomato, or thinly sliced cucumber.
+Top the sandwich with lettuce, tomato, or thinly sliced cucumber.

 FAQ